 Richard Bellis

-Bellis was a child actor and even auditioned to be a Mouseketeer.
+Bellis was a child actor and auditioned to be a Mouseketeer.
 Bellis attended John Muir High School from which he graduated in 1964.
-Bellis became a musical director for traveling acts like Connie Stevens and Sally Struthers.
 Bellis has directed the ASCAP Film Scoring Workshop for many years.

-Before writing the score for Stephen King's IT, Bellis had written scores for a number of tv movies.
+Before writing the score for Stephen King's It, Bellis had written scores for a number of tv movies.
 However, when opportunities for composing dried up, he started a woodworking business with his wife.
-They built rack mount cabinets and console surrounds for those he knew in the music industry, as well as kitchen cabinets and conference room tables.
+They built rack-mounted cabinets and console surrounds for those he knew in the music industry, as well as kitchen cabinets and conference room tables.

-When writing for IT, he was inspired by Bernard Herrmann, particularly his use of motifs and ostinatos.
-The sound track used circus and carnival music and features a calliope.
+When writing for It, he was inspired by Bernard Herrmann, particularly his use of motifs and ostinatos.
+The music for IT was a mixture of circus and carnival music and features a calliope.

 Biography from the Wikipedia article Richard Bellis.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.